Battle of Kannanur: Final conflict

 The Hoysala forces initiated a march towards the Kannanur fort with the intent to besiege and capture it.
-Ballala led a six-month-long siege and extended an offer to the Sultan to surrender.
-However, Ghiyasuddin, with a cavalry of 6,000 strong, personally advanced toward the Hoysala frontier and succeeded in capturing Ballala.
-Following the loss of their king, the Hoysala forces were compelled to retreat.
-Ballala was executed after his treasury was captured.
+Ballala led a ten-month-long siege and extended an offer to the Sultan to surrender.
+However, Ghiyasuddin, with a cavalry of 6,000 strong, personally advanced toward the Hoysala frontier to capture Ballala.
+Ballala's soldiers who were not prepared for the attack, had sent their horses to graze.
+When they saw that the advancing army was not a band of decoits, as they had originally surmised, but the forces of Ghias-ud-din, they fled in confusion.
+Ballala tried to jump on his horse though he was eighty years old and was captured; Following the loss of their king, the Hoysala forces were compelled to retreat.
+Later Ballala was executed after his treasury was captured.